vEnhance/dotfiles/vim/spell/korean-setup/README.md

 ## Korean spellcheck files for NFC format

 Wow was this was way harder than I thought it would be.
+If you just want the generated binary file, you can find [ko.utf-8.spl](../ko.utf-8.spl) in the directory above this one.

-Here's how this was generated.
+If you're curious how this was made:

 1. Install the [Hunspell dictionary for Korean](https://github.com/spellcheck-ko/hunspell-dict-ko);
    Arch users can find it [in the AUR](https://aur.archlinux.org/packages/hunspell-ko).